 The learning goals specified in this document identify ideal student learning objectives for each GE area and subarea.
-Except where otherwise specifically provided for, no single course should necessarily be expected to pursue every goal specified for that course's area or subarea, but the more goals that a particular course addresses the more appropriate that course will be as a general education offering.
+Except where otherwise specifically provided for, no single course should necessarily be expected to pursue every goal specified for that course's area or subarea, thus satisfying the spirit and intention of the learning goals (i.e., the more goals that a particular course addresses the more appropriate that course will be as a general education offering).